Finding Library Books

 Some books "do not circulate" or cannot be checked out of the building.

-A&T RESERVE books can be gotten at the first floor Circulation desk.
+A&T RESERVE books can be asked for at the first floor Circulation desk.

-A&T READY REF books can be gotten at the first floor Reference desk.
+A&T READY REF books can be asked for at the first floor Reference desk.

 A&T REF books are just past the Reference desk, on the first floor.